radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

 **Endpoints:**

 Using any ``/machines`` endpoint will trigger the daemon subscribing and polling for activity on the machine, as described pubsub_.
+Any new inputs received will be pinned.

 - *Query* a machine, that is, run an expression against it.